DENVER MOTORCYCLE ACCIDENT LAWYER

 What Can I Recover if I’ve Been Injured in a Motorcycle Accident?

 Unfortunately, many motorcycle accidents are far more serious than accidents involving cars because riders are more exposed.
-This means that there is a higher chance of experiencing severe injuries, including brain damage, spinal cord damage, and many broken bones.
+This means that there is a higher chance of experiencing severe injuries from a motorcycle crash, including brain damage, spinal cord damage, and many broken bones.